RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-11-18-newsletter.md

 ### Selected Articles

-This is a small selection of articles from the Software Sustainability Institute which may be of interest!
+This is a small selection of recent articles from the Software Sustainability Institute which may be of interest!

 - [Don’t be afraid - anyone can learn to code](https://www.software.ac.uk/blog/2021-11-02-dont-be-afraid-anyone-can-learn-code?mc_cid=94afd68d24&mc_eid=f09318bc47)
 - [Using Python to double check your work](https://www.software.ac.uk/blog/2021-11-01-using-python-double-check-your-work?mc_cid=94afd68d24&mc_eid=f09318bc47)